-Snaps are entirely self-contained, even to the point of encapsulating their own file system, and this means they possibly include everything needed to run or use components from other snaps in a limited and controlled manner.
+Snaps are self-contained, which means they possibly include everything needed to run or use components from other snaps in a limited and controlled manner.
 They’re used by Ubuntu Core to both compose the image that’s run on a device, and to deliver consistent and reliable software updates, often to low-powered, inaccessible, and remotely administered embedded and IoT systems.

 Whether it’s an update to a single device, a specific subset of devices, or a deployment of tens of thousands of devices, snaps enable Ubuntu Core to maintain and verify a system’s integrity: